-Why read this? : We share some of the challenges of becoming a more creative company.
-People can approach creativity in different ways.
-We share how to encourage creators, and minimise the impact of critics.
-And we share how to get most out of those who like to sit on the fence.
-Read this for ideas on how to be a more creative company.
+Why read this? : We look at different approaches to becoming a more creative company.
+Learn how to encourage creators, and handle critics.
+And how to get more out of those who coast along on creativity.
+Read this to learn our 3C model on how to be a more creative company.

 Great ideas and actions which meet customer needs are how businesses grow.

 People have different views on creativity.
-That will include the people in your business you need to influence and motivate to be creative.
+That includes the people in your business you have to influence and motivate to be creative.

 Stakeholder management is a terrible management buzzword phrase which has hung around too long.
 It’s a real energy drainer.
 And it’s about as welcome as an Australian Prime Minister in the countryside right now.

 Influencing people to do stuff is how you get things done in business.
 It’s part of your culture.
 Who you need to influence are those who can help bring the idea to life.
 And you want to handle anyone likely to get in the way of making it happen.
 Simple, right?
 But wait a minute.